antonisdim/haystac/README.md

 Four commands/modules that allow you to run the method from start to finish

 ```
-# install haystack from conda
+# install haystac from conda
 conda install -c bioconda haystac
 ```